salatiel6/pokemon-scouting/README.md

-# Pokemon Scouting (Minimal Flask App)
+# Pokemon Scouting

+> Important for evaluators: How I used AI to complete the case?
+>
+> Please check the Mental Map for the full development journey with AI and decisions: [docs/mental_map.md](docs/mental_map.md)

 This is a minimal Flask application that ingests Pokemon data from PokeAPI, stores it in a local SQLite database using SQLAlchemy, and exposes simple HTTP endpoints to manage and query the data.

 Key design decisions (kept intentionally simple):
-- Minimal project structure with only two top-level folders: app/ and tests/ (tests to be added later).
+- Minimal project structure with only two top-level folders: app/ and tests/ (tests mirror the app structure).
 - Initial Pokemon list is loaded from a CSV file.
 - An endpoint allows adding more Pokemon after the initial load.
 - No blueprints, simple route registration.
 - Pydantic for request/response schemas.
+- Global JSON error handlers and request/response logging middlewares.
+- Unit tests included and CI workflow (GitHub Actions) running pytest on push/PR.

 Requirements
 - Python 3.11+